 - Preheat the oven to 350F or 180C.

-- Make the caramel: in a small pot, combine the sugar and water, put over medium heat and let boil.
-It is a good idea to moisten the walls of the pot so that they do not become sugary afterward.
-Let boil, reduce the heat, and keep boiling gently until medium pale caramel form.
-Do not neglect the pot because it burns very fast.
-When the color is like tea is ready.
+- Make the caramel: In a small pot, combine the sugar and water, put over medium heat, and let boil.
+It is a good idea to moisten the pot walls so that they do not become sugary afterward.
+Let boil, reduce the heat, and keep boiling gently until medium pale caramel forms (tea-colored).
+Please do not neglect the pot because it burns very fast.
+Do not stir.

 - Cover the baking dish (8″ x 8″) with the hot caramel.
 Turn the mold carefully so that the caramel covers the walls.
 The mold is going to get hot; be careful.
 The caramel will solidify.
 It is normal.

-- In the blender, mix condensed milk, milk, vanilla, and eggs in the blender or a big bowl.
-Pour over the caramelized mold.
+- Mix the condensed milk or sugar, milk, vanilla, and eggs in the blender or a big bowl.
+Pour over the caramelized baking dish.

 - Bake until firm and brown, 50-60 minutes.
 I will rise in the oven and then collapse.
 It’s normal.